 Abstract: We examine whether the structure of compensation for the divisional CEO is related to subsequent innovative activity within the division, and whether the divisional CEO's compensation is structured as a function of the expected innovation opportunity set facing the division.
 Both the expected innovation opportunity set and the divisional executive's compensation contract are treated as endogenous variables by adopting a simultaneous equation approach.
 We find modest evidence that the proportion of total compensation tied to long-term components has a positive relation with future innovation, but no evidence that this proportion has a positive relation with the expected innovation opportunity set.

-This is an empirical literature survey course covering topics that include corporate disclosure, cost of capital, incentives, compensation, governance, financial intermediation, financial reporting, tax, agency theory, cost accounting, capital structure, international financial reporting, analysts, and market efficiency.
+This is Part IV of a theoretical and empirical literature survey sequence covering topics that include corporate disclosure, cost of capital, incentives, compensation, governance, financial intermediation, financial reporting, tax, agency theory, cost accounting, capital structure, international financial reporting, analysts, and market efficiency.
+Please contact the accounting doctoral coordinator for information on the specific upcoming modules/topics that will be taught.

 Integrates the work of the various courses and familiarizes the student with the tools and techniques of research.

 Joseph Perella and Peter A. Weinberg were both enjoying successful careers at two of Wall Street's major players, Morgan Stanley and Goldman Sachs, respectively.
 But in 2005, they were feeling the itch to try something new.
 A year later, they formed a partnership.
 Today, Perella Weinberg manages about $9 billion in assets.
-At a recent Wharton Leadership Lecture, the two discussed the intricacies involved in making such a business work.Knowledge @ Wharton - 2012/12/19
+At a recent Wharton Leadership Lecture, the two discussed the intricacies involved in making such a business work.…Read MoreKnowledge at Wharton - 12/19/2012